-Bath is without doubt the best city I’ve ever seen for tea, coffee and cake.
-If you need a break, or want to indulge in true British fashion, there’s no shortage of tea houses to choose from.
+Bath is, without a doubt, the best city I’ve ever seen for tea, coffee and cake.
+If you need a break, or you want to indulge in true British fashion, there’s no shortage of tea houses to choose from.
 Or splurge on afternoon tea for the ultimate indulgent experience.
 Here are a few of the best coffee and tea shops to visit.
 Check out my post on the best afternoon tea in Bath for more great recommendations!

 - Collona and Smalls, the shop for serious coffee lovers.

 - Sally Lunn’s, housed in Bath’s oldest building and home to the famous Sally Lunn Bath Bun

 - The Bath Bun; a cosy, vintage style tea-room with yummy afternoon teas.

 - Regency Tea Rooms at the Jane Austen Centre.
 Embrace your inner Lizzie Bennet and take tea in an opulent Georgian dining room.